Personal Injury Lawyers in Florida

-Personal injury is defined as an injury caused to the mind, body or emotions of an individual.
-This can be through a dog bite from a neighbors chihuahua or an accident on I-4 W. In 2018 there were 401,851 accidents in the state of Florida, these were accidents caused by drivers, motorcyclists and bicyclist.
+Personal injury is defined as an injury caused to the mind, body, or emotions of an individual.
+This can be through a dog bite from a neighbor’s chihuahua or an accident on I-4 W. In 2018 there were 401,851 accidents in the state of Florida, these were accidents caused by drivers, motorcyclists, and bicyclists.

 Out of those accidents, there were 254,484 injuries and 3,150 deaths.
-Those injured individuals would have had to go to the hospital and possibly had to fill out a personal injury claim.
-Eventually they would have received a settlement that would cover their medical expenses and any other expenses caused by the accident.
+Those injured individuals would have had to go to the hospital and possibly have to fill out a personal injury claim.
+Eventually, they would have received a settlement that would cover their medical expenses and any other expenses caused by the accident.

 Types of personal injury cases

 After all deductibles are covered PIP will cover up to 80% of certain medical expenses.
-Unfortunately, PIP has a limit of how much can be used and the rest you may have to pay out of pocket.
+Unfortunately, PIP has a limit on how much can be used, and the rest you may have to pay out of pocket.